openebs/website/website/src/blogs/openebs-the-containerized-storage.md

 ## The building blocks of high performing, distributed block storage:

-***Rancher longhorn*:** We chose to adopt and enhance Rancher longhorn as the basic building block of storage block intelligence in OpenEBS.
+***Rancher longhorn:*** We chose to adopt and enhance Rancher longhorn as the basic building block of storage block intelligence in OpenEBS.
 I will write a separate blog about what is longhorn, it’s features and why we chose longhorn, but in short, longhorn employs a clever and simple approach to container data connectivity, data availability (replication), data protection (snapshot).
 And longhorn is written in GoLang.

-***Gostor gotgt*: **One of the initial front ends for OpenEBS is of course the iSCSI.
+***Gostor gotgt:*** One of the initial front ends for OpenEBS is of course the iSCSI.
 We chose gostor/gotgt as a good starting point.
 OpenEBS plans to add many new capabilities to gotgt like clustering support, performance optimizations etc.

 ***Bulk Caching layer through NVMe:*** The caching layer that we see in traditional storage systems is usually small in size.
 The recent advancements in flash technology made it possible to offer large capacities of flash at affordable prices.
 Now cost is not a deterrent to have terabytes of low latency flash storage.
 OpenEBS provides an intelligent caching technology which keeps the hot data in the large NVMe flash layer.
 Intel’s 3d XPoint is a good fit for this technology.